anshaduk/AccuKnox-Task/README.md

 Question 3: By default do django signals run in the same database transaction as the caller?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic.

-Answer 3: The Django signals run in the same database transaction as the caller, we can use a simple code snippet that performs database operations in both the main function and the signal receiver, then triggers a rollback to observe the behavior.
+Answer 3: Yes, The Django signals run in the same database transaction as the caller, we can use a simple code snippet that performs database operations in both the main function and the signal receiver, then triggers a rollback to observe the behavior.

 # models.py
 from django.db import models